bennette/bennette.github.io/presentations/Data_Mining_Group/IS_intro.md

     - **Motivation**
     - Explanation
     - Past formulation
-3. IP instance selection formulation
+3. Instance selection reformulation
 4. Results

 Motivation
 ==============================

-- Aspects of the training data may make it difficult to build an accurate classifier
+- Aspects of training data may make it difficult to build/induce/learn an accurate classifier

 - We believe that selecting which instances to learn from can improve the accuracy of a classifier.
 This is called ***instance selection***!